 Colds and flu can lead to ear infection

-It’s the colds and flu season and this year we’ve been hearing a lot about the flu, particularly H1N1.
-But viruses caused by the common cold are affecting our health as well.
-And just like there can be secondary infections with H1N1, a cold can lead to complications, one of the most common being an ear infection.
+It’s the colds and flu season, but viruses caused by the common cold are affecting our health as well.
+And just like there can be secondary infections with the flu, a cold can lead to complications, one of the most common being an ear infection.

 The latest research indicated that when young children get colds, they end up with an ear infection more than half the time.
 In fact, a middle ear infection is the most commonly diagnosed bacterial infection in children under age seven.

 It used to be that diagnosis of an ear infection meant treatment with prescription antibiotic.
 This is not always the case.
 Research shows that in most cases a child’s immune system is able to fight the ear infection on its own, without antibiotics.
 The American Academy of Pediatrics encourages home treatment including rest, over-the-counter pain relievers (such as acetaminophen or ibuprofen – do not give aspirin to children under 16) and using a warm washcloth or heating pad on the ear for the first 48 hours.
 Eardrops can provide pain relief, but check with your doctor before administering.

 If ear pain has not diminished after 48 hours, if your child has a fever over 101 degrees Fahrenheit or if your child is under the age of two, consult your primary care physician regarding treatment.
 If left untreated, ear infections can result in long-term complications such as scarring or the eardrum, hearing loss, speech and language development problems and meningitis.

 Your doctor may prescribe antibiotics to treat certain ear infections.
 You will want to discuss the pros and cons of this with your physician.